eichinflo/STAT3622PROJ/README.txt

 SHINY DATAVIZ APP FOR STAT3622
 ==============================

-This file contains the following modules:
+This directory contains the following modules:
 	main.R - the main function
 	cloud.R - helper functions to plot the word cloud ui.R - the ui of of the app